kevinbader/makeclean/README.md

 ## Hack it

-Check out the documentation on crates.io.
 PRs welcome!
+Check out the [documentation on crates.io](https://docs.rs/makeclean/) to get started.
+Feel free to create a GitHub issue if you have any questions.

-Checklist for adding a new build tool:
+### Checklist for adding a new build tool

 1. Add applicable project types to the `BuildToolKind` enum in [`src/build_tools.rs`](src/build_tools.rs).
 2. Add the new module to [`src/build_tools.rs`](src/build_tools.rs), creating a file below [`src/build_tools/`](src/build_tools/).